nbgit10/ayto_solver/README.md

 ## Known Issues

-- We do not check for uniqueness of solution
+- We do not check for uniqueness of solution.
-- Therefore, we do not show all possible combinations but just a single one
+- Therefore, we do not show all possible combinations but just a single one and we don't know once there is just one feasible solution left.
+- We cannot enforce two specific people to match to the same person.

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE REALITY STARS IN LOVE SEASON 3 GERMANY AFTER EPISODE 18:</summary>
+<summary>SPOILER ARE YOU THE ONE REALITY STARS IN LOVE SEASON 3 GERMANY AFTER EPISODE 20:</summary>

 Proposed solution: